jefflund/archive/quotes.md

 Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.
 -Eric S. Raymond

+For most people on Earth, the digital revolution hasn't even started yet.
+Within the next 10 years, all that will change.
+Let's get the whole world coding!
+-Eric Schmidt

+Learning to write programs stretches your mind, and helps you think better, creates a way of thinking about things that I think is helpful in all domains.
+-Bill Gates

+Most programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+-Linus Torvalds